Why should I consult instructions from outside my circuit?

 Do the First and Fourth Circuits have official instructions?

-Technically, no. But the trialdex federal jury instruction index indexes unofficial instructions that are posted on official federal court Web sites in these circuits.
-Two of these are First Circuit instructions edited by (initially) Judge Hornby and (later) Judge Torresen:
+Technically, no. But the trialdex federal jury instruction index indexes unofficial instructions that are posted on official federal court sites in these circuits.
+Two of these are First Circuit instructions currently edited by Judge Torresen:

 Criminal instructions adopted in 1997 no longer appear on the First Circuit Web site.
 But, starting in 2010, an updated copy of those instructions and annotations